K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ### <a name="4.5"/>  4.5.
 Authorization Management

-**Administrator menu provides and manages authority to Cloud Foundry sercurity groups Check, modify, and delete.<br>**
+**Administrator menu provides and manages authority to Cloud Foundry security groups Check, modify, and delete.<br>**

 1. Checks user and authorized groups.<br>
 ![34]

-2. Enter the group name by clicking ①"Create Group" .
+2. Enter the group name by clicking ①"Create Group".
 Click ②"Save" button to complete creating authorized group.
 ![35]

 3. Select the group to remove from ① Authorized group.
 When Confirm form layer pops up, click "Delete" to delete authorized group.